FoalTS/foal/docs/tutorials/simple-todo-list/1-installation.md

 >
 > You can define in `config/settings.js` which port the application is using.
 Simply add the key `"port"` with the desired value.

 Go to `http://localhost:3000` in your browser.
-You should see the text *You have successfully installed FoalTS!*.
+You should see the text *Welcome to the future* <3.

 Congratulations, you now have a server running!